gbhug5a/Rotary-Encoder-Servicing-Routines/README.txt

 Encoders with pulses=detents, and pulses=detents/2, are supported.
 Examples in assembler are included for the TI MSP430 processors.
 Everything is explained in the PDF.

+A second PDF has been added describing a polling routine for reading multiple push-button switches.